sparkfun/qwiic_huskylens_py/README.md

 ![X](https://img.shields.io/twitter/follow/sparkfun)
 [![API](https://img.shields.io/badge/API%20Reference-blue)](https://docs.sparkfun.com/qwiic_huskylens_py/classqwiic__huskylens_1_1_qwiic_huskylens.html)

-The SparkFun Qwiic AI Camera HUSKYLENS Module provides a simple and cost effective solution for adding AI Camera capabilities to your project.
-Implementing a SparkFun Qwiic I2C interface, these sensors can be rapidly added to any project with boards that are part of the SparkFun Qwiic ecosystem.
+The DFRobot Huskylens Module provides a simple and cost effective solution for adding AI Camera capabilities to your project.
+Implementing an I2C interface, these sensors can be rapidly added to any project with boards that are part of the SparkFun Qwiic ecosystem.

-This repository implements a Python package for the SparkFun Qwiic HUSKYLENS.
+This repository implements a Python package for the DFRobot Huskylens.
 This package works with Python, MicroPython and CircuitPython.

 ### Contents